Spectral gap and exponential convergence to equilibrium for a multi-species Landau system: Introduction

 In the homogeneous setting, the cases of Maxwell molecules $\gamma =0$ and hard potentials $\gamma\in (0,1]$ have been well understood: existence and uniqueness of smooth regular solution and convergence towards the unique equilibrium state have been analyzed in several papers, see \cite{C14, CLX08, CLX10, DV00_I, DV00_II, MPX13, V98_Max} .
 For the spatially non-homogeneous case we refer to Alexandre and Villani \cite{AV04} for existence of renormalized solutions, to Desvillette-Villani \cite{DevVil05} for {\em conditional almost exponential} convergence towards equilibrium and to a recent work by Carrapatoso, Tristani and Wu \cite{CTW} for exponential decay towards equilibrium when initial data are close enough to equilibrium.

 The case of soft potentials has been proven to be harder.
-For moderately soft-potentials $\gamma \in (-2,0)$ existence and uniqueness of spatially homogeneous solutions have been proven by Fournier and Guerin \cite{FG09} and by Guerin \cite{G03} using a probabilistic approach, as well as by Wu \cite{Wu14} and by Alexandre, Liao and Lin \cite{ALL15}.
+For moderately soft-potentials $\gamma \in [-2,0)$ existence and uniqueness of spatially homogeneous solutions have been proven by Fournier and Guerin \cite{FG09} and by Guerin \cite{G03} using a probabilistic approach, as well as by Wu \cite{Wu14} and by Alexandre, Liao and Lin \cite{ALL15}.
 Carrapatoso, Tristani and Wu \cite{CTW} recently showed exponential decay estimates for the linearized semigroup and constructed solutions in a close-to-equilibrium regime to the non-linear inhomogeneous equation.
 The proof in \cite{CTW} is based on an abstract method developed by the first author and collaborators in \cite{GMM13}.

 Global well-posedness theory is still missing for the Coulomb case $\gamma =-3$.
-For the homogeneous setting, Arsenev-Peskov \cite{AP77} showed existence of weak solutions, uniqueness was later shown by Fournier \cite{F10}.
+For the homogeneous setting, Arsenev-Peskov \cite{AP77} showed existence of weak solutions, uniqueness was later proved by Fournier \cite{F10}.
 Villani \cite{V98} proved existence of a new class of solutions, the so called H-solutions, which are defined via the $L^1$- bound in time of the entropy production.
-Recently Alexander, Liao and Lin \cite{ALL15} have shown existence of weak solutions in some weighted $L^2$-space under smallness assumption on initial data.
-Desvillettes \cite{D15} has shown that the $H$-solutions are indeed weak-solutions since they belong to some weighted $L^1_tL^p(\R^3)$ space and Carrapatoso, Desvillettes and He \cite{CDH} have proved time convergence to the associate equilibrium at some explicitly computable rate.
+Recently Alexander, Liao and Lin \cite{ALL15} gave a proof of existence of weak solutions in weighted $L^2$-space under smallness assumption on initial data.
+Desvillettes \cite{D15} showed that the $H$-solutions are indeed weak-solutions since they belong to some weighted $L^1_tL^p(\R^3)$-space and Carrapatoso, Desvillettes and He \cite{CDH} have proved time convergence to the associate equilibrium at some explicitly computable rate.
 For the inhomogeneous setting, Guo \cite{Guo} and Strain, Guo \cite{SG06, SG08} developed an existence and convergence towards equilibrium theory based on energy methods for initial data close in some Sobolev norm to the equilibrium state.
 Recently the set of initial data for which this theory is valid has been improved by Carrapatoso and Mischler \cite{CM} via a linearization method.

 Recently the first author and Guillen have shown, for the Coulomb case, global in time existence of classical solution for a modified {\em isotropic} homogeneous Landau equation

 in the case of radially symmetric (but no smallness assumptions!) initial data \cite{GG14}.
 Moreover, using the theory of $A_p$ weights, they showed that solutions to the original Landau equations with general initial data for $\gamma >-2$ have an instantaneous regularization which does not deteriorate as time increases, with bounds that only depend on the physical quantities, mass, momentum and energy \cite{GG16}. \\